BBK-PiJ-2015-74/cw-temple/README.md

 	 * I tried to find the node with the most gold (greedyNode) and then head towards it, but can't find a way
 	 * to calculate the path to the node without adding a field to Node which gave the prospect of multiple bugs
 	 * Occasionally using Txt_Main I find seeds where the program tells me I have run out of steps, but
-	 * if I run these from the GUI, it seems this is not the case */
+	 * if I run these from the GUI, actually they are fine and the time has not run out.
+	 */

 Method escapeWithGold2 gives an average score of approx 13500 over 100 seeds (this is the method called currently)